ellanlh/BB2490/_posts/2017-12-01-firstassembly.md

 FastQ records discarded: 82312
 ```

-So the new fastq-file contains trimmed reads and very low-quality reads have been removed.
+So the new FASTQ-file contains trimmed reads and very low-quality reads have been removed.
 However, I have not been able to assess whether removing 82312 reads is good or bad, or too much or too little, or perhaps just normal and expected.
 Considering it is less than 0.2% of the total number of reads, I am thinkinh it might not have a very large effect on the actual assembly (hopefully just a positive effect in improving the accuracy of the assembly).

 ### Assembly using ABySS

 For the assembly, we continued following the instructions and added the needed modules.
-I added the abyss/2.0.2-k128 module which according to UppMax's list of modules seems to be the latest one.
-Panos and Maria added abyss/2.0.2, the second latest ABySS-module.
+I added the `abyss/2.0.2-k128` module which according to UppMax's list of modules seems to be the latest one.
+Panos and Maria added `abyss/2.0.2`, the second latest ABySS-module.
 We decided to run ABySS with three different k-mer sizes; 15, 30 and 48.
 I used a k-mer size of 48 and used both untrimmed and trimmed reads.

 A script was made to make it easier and the following line was used to run ABySS for the untrimmed, raw reads:
 ```bash